-In Windows, use Windows Explorer to check the disk space available:
+On Windows systems, use Windows Explorer to check disk space:

 - 1. Open My Computer in Windows Explorer (not Internet Explorer). - 2.
 Select the drive on which Websense software is installed.
 By default, Websense software is located on the C drive. - 3.
 Right-click and select Properties from the pop-up menu. - 4.
-On the General tab, verify that at least 3 GB of free space is available.
+On the General tab, verify that at least 4 GB of free space is available.
 If there is insufficient free space on the drive, delete any unnecessary files to free up the required space.